PESIII23/f1-driving-style-analytics-tool/README.md

    session_type = f1_constants.F1Constants.SESSIONS["Q"]
    ```

 2. **Identify Drivers:**
-   The notebook will load all drivers who participated in the selected session.
-You may need to research which drivers were present for your chosen year, grand prix, and session type.
+    You may need to update driver variable names and ensure they match each driver's code block for consistency and accurate data representation.
+This helps avoid errors and ensures the analysis is performed on the correct telemetry data for each driver.

 3. **Select a Turn and Radius:**
    Choose a turn number (`turn`) and a radius (`radius`) to focus your analysis.
 The radius determines how much telemetry data around the turn's coordinates is included, which is important for visualizing throttle and braking traces.